 The specific psychological discomfort of holding a strategy through a multi-month underperformance window breaks most DIY investors.
 You need mechanics to survive it.

-- Mindfulness Practices: Separating your self-worth from your daily equity curve.
+- Mindfulness Practices: Separating your self-worth from your daily equity curve, because the system will look broken many times before it gets paid.

 - Continuous Learning: Understanding the base rates of your strategy so a losing streak doesn’t convince you the system is broken.
 Trend systems usually operate on a 40% win rate.
 You have to be okay with being wrong a lot.